datavetaren/prologcoin/README.md

 ?- assert( p(X) :- X = 42 ), ... predicate p/1 is now available  ...
 ```

+This shows how new "sub routines" can be added and thus enable the
+system to become more expressive.

 ## Special terms

-Terms with functors that start with a '$' character are reserved and
+Certain terms with functors that start with a '$' character are
-may only be created by the "operating system."
-Here, "operating
+reserved and may only be created by the "operating system."
+Here,
-system" is not the actual operating system, but the prologcoind
+"operating system" is not the actual operating system, but the
-engine.
-Thus, "write mode" for terms are only allowed for selected
+prologcoind engine.
+Thus, "write mode" for terms are only allowed for
-(built-in) predicates.
+selected (built-in) predicates.
 For example,

 ```
-?- X = '$foo'(1,2).
+?- X = '$coin'(1,2).
 ```

 ... will fail because the user is attempting to create a new term on
-the heap containing a functor with a leading '$' character.
+the heap containing a functor '$coin'.
+This special functor is
+reserved by the operating system.

 ## Coins